-With store development, digital transformation, and retail strategy plans constantly evolving, developing stores as a medium (SaaM), rather than as a channel, helps brands make real connections with their audience while providing the experience that people crave when they visit physical locations.
+With store development, digital transformation, and retail strategy plans constantly evolving, developing stores as a medium (SaaM), rather than as a channel, helps brands make real connections with their audience.
+It provides the experience that people crave when they visit physical locations.

-In 1964, Marshall McLuhan, philosopher and media theorist, coined the phrase ‘the medium is the message’ in his seminal text ‘Understanding Media: The Extensions of Man’.
+In 1964, Marshall McLuhan, philosopher and media theorist, coined the phrase ‘the medium is the message’.
 The concept identifies the medium of communication, not the content it carries, as the primary focus.
-Over 50 years later, McLuhan’s concept has never been more relevant than in the mid-pandemic digital age of retail.
+Over 50 years later, McLuhan’s concept has never been more relevant than in the digital age of retail.
 The challenge now is to utilise the right technology to help physical stores evolve as a medium and make in-store experiences feel more human.

 Consumers in 2022 want speed + convenience + consistency + friendliness.
-A human touch (obviously not literally in the midst of the COVID-19 pandemic) brings all four of these together at physical spaces in a way that simply cannot be replicated online.
-Stores as a medium are places to create real connections by making technology feel more human and giving employees what they need to create next-level customer experiences.
+A human touch brings all four of these together at physical spaces in a way that simply cannot be replicated online.
+Stores as a Medium are places to create real connections by making technology feel more human, and give employees what they need to create next-level customer experiences.

 Forbes notes that it’s important not to confuse SaaM with omnichannel.
 They say that all the talk about different channels is not particularly helpful.
 The customer is the channel.
-SaaM is the effective use of data-driven technologies — from AI to digital signage — to create remarkable in-store experiences that are enticing, engaging and interactive.
+SaaM is the effective use of data-driven technologies — from AI to digital signage — that creates remarkable in-store experiences.

 Another differentiator is that designing stores as a medium is more than just about selling products, it’s about advancing the brand itself.
-More about moving hearts and minds, rather than just moving inventory — Move the hearts and minds, then the inventory follows, along with brand advocacy.
+More about moving hearts and minds, rather than just moving inventory.